 The Company employs a range of policies and practices to mitigate credit risk.
 The most common of these is the market value of the securities purchased for client's portfolio.
-The fair value of shares held in the client portfolio is represented by the maximum amounts recorded on the financial statements.
+The fair value of shares held in the client portfolio may be applied to any balances not settled within the contractual period.